DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Background and Motivation

 \subsection{Processing-In-Memory (PIM) Architectures}

-Processing-In-Memory (PIM)~\cite{Gomez2022Benchmarking,lee2021hardware,lee20221ynm,He2020Newton} places low-power processing units near memory arrays, and can alleviate data movement bottlenecks in processor-centric CPU/GPU systems.
-Near-bank PIM designs tightly couple each core with one (or a few) DRAM banks that can access data from its local bank(s).
-Near-bank PIM provides larger aggregate memory bandwidth and parallelism compared to near-rank PIM, where cores are placed at DRAM buffer chip.
+Processing-In-Memory (PIM)~\cite{Gomez2022Benchmarking,lee2021hardware,lee20221ynm,He2020Newton, mutlu2020modern, mutlu2019enabling, upmem, Mutlu2025Memory, mutlu2019processing, he2025papi, park2024attacc} places low-power processing units near memory arrays, and can alleviate data movement bottlenecks in processor-centric CPU/GPU systems.
+Near-bank PIM designs tightly couple each core with one (or a few) DRAM banks that can \CamOne{supply data to the core}.
+Near-bank PIM provides larger aggregate memory bandwidth and parallelism compared to near-rank PIM\cite{mutlu2020modern, ke2021near}, where cores are placed at DRAM buffer chip.
 UPMEM PIM~\cite{upmem,Gomez2022Benchmarking} is the first commercialized PIM system.
-Samsung HBM-PIM~\cite{lee2021hardware} and SK Hynix GDDR6-AiM~\cite{lee20221ynm,He2020Newton} have been prototyped and validated in real systems.
+Samsung HBM-PIM~\cite{lee2021hardware}, Alibaba HB-PNM~\cite{niu2022184qps} and SK Hynix GDDR6-AiM~\cite{lee20221ynm,He2020Newton} have also been prototyped.

 UPMEM PIM is built on DDR4 interfaces for CPU systems, has limited hardware multiplication support and no floating-point arithmetic units~\cite{Gomez2022Benchmarking}.
-Due to these limitations, UPMEM PIM with CPU-PIM co-execution in ML workloads cannot typically outperform GPU-only execution~\cite{Gomez2022Benchmarking,giannoula2024pygim,pimdl_asplos2024}.
-In contrast, Samsung HBM-PIM~\cite{lee2021hardware} and SK Hynix GDDR6-AiM~\cite{lee20221ynm,He2020Newton} are 3D memory devices that integrate with a high-performance \textbf{xPU} processor such as GPU and TPU, provide hardware multiplication and floating-point units (e.g., FP16), thus making them suitable for ML acceleration.
-Building on these industry products, numerous research works~\cite{park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight} explore enhanced PIM core microarchitectures to further accelerate ML kernels.
+Due to these limitations, UPMEM PIM with CPU-PIM co-execution in ML workloads cannot typically outperform GPU-only execution~\cite{Gomez2022Benchmarking,giannoula2024pygim,pimdl_asplos2024,sparsep_pomacs2022,rhyner2024analysis}.
+In contrast, Samsung HBM-PIM~\cite{lee2021hardware}, Alibaba HB-PNM~\cite{niu2022184qps} and SK Hynix GDDR6-AiM~\cite{lee20221ynm,He2020Newton} are 3D PIM memory devices that \CamOne{can} integrate with a high-performance \textbf{xPU} processor such as \CamOne{a} GPU \CamOne{or} TPU, provide hardware multiplication and floating-point units (e.g., FP16), \CamOne{which makes} them suitable for ML acceleration.
+Building on these industry products, numerous research works~\cite{park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight} explore enhanced PIM core microarchitectures \CamOne{and system designs} to further accelerate ML kernels.
 In this work, we target near-bank PIM devices that can be integrated with GPUs/TPUs, have hardware multiplication support and/or floating-point arithmetic units.